Have you heard the term growth marketing, or growth hacking?

 - Use strong CTAs — and test features such as button color, copy, and links.

-- Use email retargeting to send ultra-targeted messages including, abandoned cart emails and emails for items readers have expressed interest in.
+- Use retargeting and write an email containing ultra-targeted messages including abandoned cart emails and emails for items readers have expressed interest in.

 At its core, earning more leads is all about providing value.
 People don’t want to offer their information unless there’s something in it for them.